Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/README.md

 ## Project Overview
-This project demonstrates simulation of development and testing of WASTE MANAGEMENT SYSTEM FOR CITY BANSKA STIAVNICA.
+This project demonstrates simulation of development and testing of WASTE MANAGEMENT SYSTEM FOR CITY.
-For example, a Location of Containers.
 The focus is on Creating User stories, Tasks, in general Agile "evolution".
-Inside this "Agile World" I have focused on API testing using Postman and JSON server mock data.
+Inside this "Agile World" I have focused on CHOSEN USER STORY - LOCATION OF CONTAINERS API testing using Postman and JSON server mock data.

 [VISUAL CONCEPT AND RELATIONS](https://github.com/Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/blob/main/Integration%20management%20system%20for%20city%20waste%20department.png)